exercism/problem-specifications/CONTRIBUTING.md

 Once you've updated the test suite, there are a few things you'll want to check.

 - Make sure the [reference solution](#reference-solution) is still passing.
-- If the exercise is [versioned](#exercise-versioning), and the change will mean that existing solutions on the site will not pass the new tests, then increment the version number, both in the test and in the reference solution.
 - Run the full, track-level test suite, if available.
   If the track has a way to automatically run all the tests against their reference solutions, it will be documented in the README.